redux-effects/redux-effects/Readme.md

 # redux-effects

+Virtual DOM for effects and impurities.
 You write pure functions, redux-effects handles the rest.

 ## Installation